softkave/fimidara-server-node/notes/now.md

 - [ ] Waitlist for fimidara
 - [ ] Frontend for tags for collaborators without permissions
 - [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
-- [ ] Nuke all target type permissions when target ID is not provided when deleting permission items, and only delete the ones with target ID when target ID is porvided.
+- [ ] All the many many TODOs littering the project
 - [ ] Support providedResourceId for all resources
 - [ ] In app notification
 - [ ] Handle password change required on the frontend